MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 While in React you manage navigation between pages by using React Router, in React Native, we have something similar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/).

 The goal of React Navigation is to create a navigation structure in your app.
+The last version is 5.0 released in February 2020.

+In order to get use this tool in your app you should run on terminal the following commands:

+`npm install @react-navigation/native`

 ### Animation